Skip to content

 Solution: Turn off stop protection for the affected instance, and then run the automation again.

-Note: If your instance uses instance store volumes, then data that's stored on those volumes doesn't persist when the instance is stopped.
+Note: If your instance uses instance store volumes, then data that's stored on those volumes doesn't persist when you stop the instance.

 Issue: The helper instance fails to launch.

-Solution: The instance type that's selected for the EC2Rescue instance might not be available in the Availability Zone of the subnet of the helper instance.
+Solution: The instance type that's selected for the EC2Rescue instance might be unavailable in the Availability Zone of the helper instance's subnet.
 Use a supported instance type in the same Availability Zone as the helper instance.

-Issue: When the automation verifies that the AWS CloudFormation stack creation is completed, the automation fails with the error "Stack AWSSupport-EC2Rescue-{UUID} entered unexpected state: DELETE_IN_PROGRESS".
+Issue: When the automation verifies that the AWS CloudFormation stack creation is complete, the automation fails with the error, "Stack AWSSupport-EC2Rescue-{UUID} entered unexpected state: DELETE_IN_PROGRESS".

 Issue: The runbook fails in the assertInstanceRootVolumeIsNotEncrypted automation workflow step because of an encrypted EBS volume.